paulkn/esar/src/pages/blog/2021-01-30-fertile-in-tears.md

 tags:
   - Rose of Sharon esthers Arise movement bride of Christ  Esthers arise
 ---
 # I had a vision /dream of women weeping and wailing before me and one of the women’s name was Sharon.
-Now Sharons name means “ fertile one” And I can hear the Lord saying “bride I sees you in your tears”
+Now Sharons name means “ fertile one.”

+# And I can hear the Lord saying “bride I sees you in your tears”

 #